 - Chlorine-free water Enough to cover cucumbers.

-- Place pickling spices into bottom of a quart-sized jar.
+- Place pickling spices into the bottom of a quart-sized jar.

 - Place a tea bag, if using, into the bottom of the jar.